debhere/LeetCode-Solutions/README.md

 ('Leetcode Kit', 'T-shirt');
 ```

+7. Wildcard characters like [], -, ^ does not work in MySQL.
+Instead one can use 'regexp' keyword for a pattern in the query.

 ### Python

 1. say nums[] is an existing list.
 Now, nums[:] means creating a new list as nums but it is a not the same object but a different one.